ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/StopKamanjaCluster.rst

-.. _startkamanjacluster-command-ref:
+.. _stopkamanjacluster-command-ref:

-StartKamanjaCluster.sh
+StopKamanjaCluster.sh
 ======================

-Start the specified cluster using the specified Metadata API file.
+Stop the specified cluster using the specified Metadata API file.

 Syntax